Aldaceca/Aldaceca/README.md

 ***I am a FrontEnd Developer / Multimedia Engineer.***
 <br>
-focused on creating and designing attractive and functional user interfaces for web applications, as well as creating interactive content that enhances the user experience.
+Focused on creating and designing attractive and functional user interfaces for web applications, as well as creating interactive content that enhances the user experience.

 - 🔭 I’m currently working as a Frotend Developer && UI/UX
 - 🌱 I’m currently learning Typrescript